JustKardi/Health-Link-Hacktivism/README.md

     - Get the connection string (URI) for your cluster.

 2. Create the Database
-    - Once MongoDB is installed and running, create a database called logincollections.
+    - Once MongoDB is installed and running, create a database called logincollections

 3. Project Setup
     - Clone repository